gengrill/stackbert/README.md

-Machine Learning for Runtime Stack Size Estimation
+Using Transformers to Statically Predict Stack Size Usage of Binary Code
 ---

 This is the repository containing the code for our ACM AISec'21 paper "StackBERT: Machine Learning Assisted Static Stack Frame Size Recovery on Stripped and Optimized Binaries".
 Our training sets and pretrained models are hosted on Google Drive.